 Questions?
-Please contact the Executive Associate Dean for Professional Education (Dr. James Herron)
+Please contact the Executive Associate Dean for Professional Education (Dr. James Herron - james.herron@utah.edu)

 PHARMACY STUDENT SUMMER RESEARCH FELLOWSHIP PROGRAM (P-SURF)

 Purpose: To provide P1 professional students currently enrolled in the PharmD program with an intensive, introductory research experience with faculty in the College of Pharmacy.
 These summer research experiences can serve as formal student rotations if the student successfully enters the PharmD/PhD pathway in any of the departments within the college.